alvarosaavedrad/nestle/savory/js/README.md

 Instructions to add content and functionalities to the website.

+### Hablemos

+Code to show company contact data.

+### Home

+Code to animate the logo using spritesheets.

+### Nuestros Helados

+Parallax effect for background in both groups.

+### Savory Global

+- Menu: Code to show animated full screen menu.
+- Shops bars: Code to join shops bars with ice-creams sections.
+- Search: Code to to show search form.

 ## Happy Code

 Made with JavaScript and a lot of ❤️